jes/notes/stepper-motor-clock.md

 with it, in the proportion of hours to minutes.
 Do not attempt to turn the hour hand directly as this will require a lot of torque and may break the hour hand.

+A magnetic clutch allows the hands to move independently of the motor.

 ## Timekeeping

 The clock will lose about 0.4 seconds per day.
 This is because the gear ratio of the stepper motor's internal